Sunset expedition with North Borneo Cruise

 On a clear day however, guests may feast their eyes at the visible sight of Mount Kinabalu.
 Since it’s an open space deck, guests are welcome to lounge about after dinner for a breezy, relaxing time.

 North Borneo Cruise features a complete menu of mouth-watering appetizers, soups, salads, entrées, and desserts.
-The international buffet in the main deck is the centrepiece of a captivating and enriching range of culinary skills.
-It is a mixture of local and western cuisine so we were fortunate to have the best of both worlds.
+The highlight of the main deck is the international buffet prepared by experienced chefs with exceptional culinary skills.
+It's a fusion of local and western cuisine so we were blessed to have the best of both worlds.

 Even picky eaters and those with a restricted diet will be pleased with the offerings.
 The dishes were garnished attractively even a simple dish looks enticing.
 Alcoholic beverages are available for order if guests prefer downing their grub with a glass of wine or a pint of beer.